-A new leakage reporting methodology is being rolled out across the industry by our economic regulator, Ofwat, to better align reporting to improve transparency and benchmarking across the industry.
-In addition, leakage targets will also be moving from an annual target to a three-year rolling average target for all companies.
+A new leakage reporting methodology has been implemented across the industry by our economic regulator, Ofwat, to better align reporting and improve transparency and benchmarking across the industry.
+In addition, leakage targets have also moved from an annual target to a three-year rolling average target for all companies.

 The main changes made to water companies’ methodologies are outlined below:

 To enable this new approach, we’ve developed a tool to implement the new reporting processes needed to ensure compliance with the agreed methodology and allow employees across the company to view our latest reported leakage.